 Here are some of the changes you can make in the war on waste

-Refuse Single Use Coffee Cups and take your own!
+1. Refuse Single Use Coffee Cups and Take Your Own

-If you think your takeaway coffee, beautifully posed for your Instagram post each morning, is being nicely recycled, because it is made of cardboard, or some other recyclable or biodegradable material, think again…..
-It is an urban myth perpetuated by caffeine loving Aussies, desperate for their morning cup.
-Takeaway coffee cups are sadly NOT recycled because they are lined on the inside with a plastic film, which renders them very hard to recycle.
-Most of these cups do not even get to the starting line in the recycling race wherever you toss them, because recycling streams are often contaminated by cups that are supposed to be compostable or biodegradable.
-However this does not usually occur without proper systems and processes in place.
+If you think your takeaway coffee, beautifully posed for your Instagram post each morning, is being nicely recycled, because it’s made of cardboard, or some other recyclable or biodegradable material, think again…..
+It’s an urban myth perpetuated by caffeine loving Aussies, desperate for their morning cup.
+Takeaway coffee cups are sadly NOT recycled, because they’re lined on the inside with a plastic film, which renders them very hard to recycle.
+Most of these cups do not even get to the starting line in the recycling race, wherever you toss them, because recycling streams are often contaminated by cups that are supposed to be compostable or biodegradable.
+However this doesn’t occur without proper systems and processes in place.

 Coffee cups are estimated to be the second-largest contributor to our rubbish waste after plastic bottles.
 In an ABC article, it is estimated Australians use 1 billion disposable coffee cups each year.
 Richard Fine, who founded biodegradable coffee cup manufacturer Biopak a decade ago, estimated up to 90 per cent of all disposable cups ended up in landfill, equating to around 60,000 kilograms of plastic waste per annum.

 You will see more and more real recyclable cups out there, however they are costly and this means that many cafes and coffee shops will not use them.
-There are also disposable coffee cups that state they are recyclable, compostable or biodegradable, but in the ABC article, Mr Fine said these claims could be misleading for a number of reasons….
+Covid-19 has added another layer to people wanting disposable items.
+There are disposable coffee cups that state they are recyclable, compostable or biodegradable, but in the ABC article, Mr Fine says these claims could be misleading for a number of reasons.

-Like many issues, the problem is the lack of consistency – making it very hard to know what can be recycled, and where you can dispose of stuff to make sure it is recycled.
-Some local councils will recycle coffee cups but others will not, and they end up in landfill.
+Like many issues, the problem is lack of consistency – making it very hard to know what can be recycled, and where you can dispose of items to make sure they are recycled.
+Some local councils will recycle coffee cups, but others will not, and they end up in landfill.
 When it comes to the composting cups, due to many people not actually composting at home and a decided lack of public composting options, even these cups end up in landfill, and the biodegradable cups have not been proven to actually work.

 The best ways you can ensure your coffee does not do harm to the planet is to:

-- Followed by not taking your coffee away where possible and using a sit in cup – take 20 minutes to sit down and enjoy your coffee.
+- Don’t take your coffee away.
+Sit in the cafe and use a real cup – take 20 minutes to sit down and enjoy your coffee.

 - Keep spares in the car, at work and in your bag.